AppDaemon/appdaemon/docs/DASHBOARD.md

 # Installation and Configuration

 HADashboard is dependent upon AppDaemon.
-As a first step please refer to the [AppDaemon Documentation](README.rst).
+As a first step please refer to the [AppDaemon Installation Documentation](docs/INSTALL.md).

 When you have AppDaemon installed and running, configuration of the Dashboard is pretty simple.
 You just need to add a directive to the config file - `dash_url`.